fsantanna/dceu/doc/manual.md

 ### Tag Enumerations

-An `enum` groups related tags in sequence so that they are associated with numbers in the same order:
+An `enum` groups related tags in sequence so that they are associated with incrementing numbers:

 ```
 Enum : `enum´ `{´ List(TAG [`=´ Expr]) `}´
 ```

-Optionally, a tag may receive an explicit numeric value, which is implicitly incremented for tags in sequence.
+Optionally, a tag may receive an explicit constant numeric value, which is incremented for tags in sequence.

+`TODO: currently requires a native expression`

 Enumerations can be used to interface with external libraries that use constants to represent a group of related values (e.g., key symbols).